 World’s most beautiful Arctic Archipelago

-We are sailing on the comfortable expedition ship MS Quest, getting close on the Arctic nature and the local communities, experiencing the special light this region has during the winter season, with spectacular sunrise and sunset, and if we are lucky we will also experience the Northern Lights at night.
-We are embarking and disembarking the ship MS Quest in Svolvær harbor, situated only 10 minutes from Svolvær Helle (SVJ) airport with bus or taxi.
+We are sailing on the old Hurtigruten vessel MS Gamle Salten, getting close on the Arctic nature and the local communities, experiencing the special light this region has during the winter season, with spectacular sunrise and sunset, and if we are lucky we will also experience the Northern Lights at night.
+We are embarking and disembarking the ship MS Gamle Salten in Svolvær harbor, situated only 10 minutes from Svolvær Helle (SVJ) airport with bus or taxi.

-This 6 day and 5 nights adventure includes; 1 night at Thon Hotel in Svolvær prior to the cruise, 4 nights aboard MS Quest, 4 full days of sightseeing with onboard lecturs and onshore sightseeing.
+This 6 day and 5 nights adventure includes; 1 night at Scandic Svolvær hotel in Svolvær harbor prior to the cruise, 4 nights aboard MS Gamle Salten, 4 full days of sightseeing with onboard lecturs and onshore sightseeing.
 Guests traveling from Scandinavia and Europe should plan with 2 days travel to/from Svolvær, Lofoten.
 We are also happy to help out booking pre- and post adventures in the region or Norway if you like to stay longer for more adventures.

-A winter cruise in Arctic Northern-Norway is something truly unique, when the light is back, after months with the dark season where the sun doesn’t rise above the horizon.
-We sail between the destinations in the afternoon and evening under the stars and Northern Lights, while enjoying local culinary prepared by some of Norway’s most talented chefs.
+A summer cruise in Arctic Northern-Norway is something truly unique, when sun never drops, and it’s 24 hours with daylight.
+We sail between the destinations in the afternoon and evening, while enjoying local culinary prepared by some of Norway’s most talented chefs.
 We are at anchor every night to get a good night’s sleep, going on shore in the morning to visit the picturesque fishing communities and sites, enjoying local culture, history and art, and meeting the friendly locals of the high North.

 Topics: nature, history, culture, culinary